 Among the most often disregarded accidents, slip and falls are premises liability accidents that can cause serious injuries that can completely take you out of your life until you recover.
 Not only that, but some falls can cause injuries that you never fully recover from.
 In cases like this, it’s important to seek compensation where it is due.

 But these injuries can be difficult to determine fault for.
 In some cases, the fault falls on the individual who slipped in the first place.
-However, it is often the case that the owner of the premises on which the accident happened is at blame because of their negligence in maintaining the property.
+However, it is often the case that the owner of the premises on which the accident happened is to blame because of their negligence in maintaining the property.
 When this is the case, it’s important that you prove their fault to win your case.

 What Premises can a Slip & Fall Case be Brought Against?